melissa-runyan/my-reads/README.md

     ├── App.test.js # Used for testing.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── Bookshelf.js # This the bookshelf component that handles rendering the three bookselves.
+    ├── BookshelfChanger.js # Creates the bookshelf dropdown using the UI Dropdown Components
-    ├── icons # Images for the application
+    ├── Bookview # the bookview to display the books and bookshelf changer ├── icons # Images for the application
     │   ├── add.svg
     │   ├── arrow-back.svg